China fund defaults expose foreign partners to shadow banking risk

 A legal dispute between the participants has frozen 600 million yuan, with Noah alleging that the funds meant to pay off investors were dishonestly redirected by one of the marketing partners to invest in another project.

-The dispute risks pulling in Hong Kong-based fund management company Value Partners Group, which is indirectly involved because it also owns a 49 percent stake in a firm that in turns holds a stake in one of the subsidiaries concerned.
+The dispute risks pulling in Hong Kong-based fund management company Value Partners Group (0806.HK), which is indirectly involved because it also owns a 49 percent stake in a firm that in turns holds a stake in one of the subsidiaries concerned.

 Value Partners said in a statement that was not a party to the alleged misappropriation, and it did not expect the dispute to have "a material impact" on its business.